 For example, if they got into the tall grass and started to eat that, there is a possibility that it got stuck in their paws and could cause irritation.
 It is also possible that grass could get stuck in other places like their eyes or ears, also causing them irritation.

 Ticks also hide in tall grass, so you will also have to be vigilant of that if your poodle ventures into unkempt grassy areas.
-Check out this article I wrote on ticks and how to protect your poodle from them for more detailed information.

 It is worth noting that most of the problems of consuming a large amount of grass have more to do with what is in the grass and the irritation it causes your poodle.
 More than likely, you will have to take no extra steps after your poodle consumes a substantial amount of grass; just look after them more carefully than usual for the symptoms mentioned above.